Constellation Ophiuchus (Serpent Bearer)

 Properties

-Ophiuchus is a large but not very impressive constellation with 948 square degrees and lies between Hercules and Scorpius.
-On a dark night, with a little imagination, you can see a great man in the stars like a two-year-old would draw him.
-The southern part of the constellation lies in the band of the Milky Way.
+Ophiuchus is a large but not very impressive constellation with 948 square degrees and lies between Hercules north and Scorpius south of it.
+The constellation divides the constellation Serpens into a western part with the head (Serpentis Caput) and the eastern part with the tail of the serpent (Serpentis Cauda).
+On a dark night, with a little imagination, you can see a great man in the stars like a two-year-old would draw it.
+The constellation is known for its large number of globular clusters, as the southern part lies in the band of the Milky Way and close to its centre.
 The center of the constellation culminates around midnight on June 11th.
 [9, 15]

 Stars with Proper Names [154]